updated

 “Politics is the best way to solve problems without killing each other.”

-Negus was awarded the Order of Australia medal in 2015 for his significant service to the media as a journalist and TV presenter and to the conservation of the environment and won a Walkley for Outstanding Contribution to Journalism in 2021.
+Negus was awarded the Order of Australia medal in 2015 for his significant service to the media as a journalist and TV presenter and to environmental conservation.
+He also won a Walkley for Outstanding Contribution to Journalism in 2021.

 Negus was also an author, penning a number of books, including The World From Down Under; The World From Italy and The World from Islam.